HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 This seems to be a safety check for technical reasons and since that value does not appear among the offsets anyway I am not certain if it is worth replicating.

 Now we need to read the picture table, an array of widths and heights for the individual pics.
 Open the VGAGRAPH file and jump to the first offset.
-Now compute the length of this first chunk by taking the offset to the next chunk, substracting the offset of the current chunk and subtracting four.
-The result is the compressed length of the first chunk, the list of picture dimensions, in bytes.
-Now allocate enough bytes to hold that sequence and fill it with the first chunk.
+We can read the expanded length of the chunk in bytes as a signed 32 bit integer from the first four bytes.
+Now compute the compressed length of this first chunk in bytes by taking the offset to the next chunk, substracting the offset of the current chunk and subtracting four (the extpanded length).
+Now allocate enough bytes to hold that sequence and fill it with the first chunk minus the first four bytes.
 Allocate enough memory to hold the decompressed picture table and Huffman-expand the first chunk into it.

 Now that the preperation work is done we can start extracting the individual pics.
 So far we have the Huffman tree, an array of offsets, a pic table describing the size of each pic and an open VGAGRAPH file.
 A chunk is identified using its magic number.
 Get the offset of the chunk and that of the next chunk using their magic numbers.
 If the offset of the chunk is -1 abort.
 We can get the magic number of the next chunk by adding +1 to the magic number of the current chunk.
 If the offset of the next chunk is -1 keep adding +1 to the magic number until the offset is a proper value.
 Compute the length of the compressed chunk as the difference in chunk offsets and fill a buffer of that size and type 32-bit signed integer with the data of the chunk.